Billcountry/eson/python/README.md

-# ESON Python
+# Extended JSON(ESON)
+JSON is great for sharing data in a human readable format but sometimes it lacks in object types support.
+ESON does not re-invent the wheel, it just provides a base for you to implement extended JSON objects allowing you to share data between services, apps and languages as objects.

+ESON comes with built in extensions for date and datetime.
+You can write your own extensions to manage custom data.

-This is the python version of Extended JSON.
-See other languages [here](https://github.com/Billcountry/eson)
+This is the python version of ESON.
+See other languages [here](https://github.com/Billcountry/eson#languages)

 ## Getting Started

 ### Install
-Run `pip install eson-py`
+Run `pip install eson`

 ### Usage
 Below is a summary of various operations using eson.